How to Pack a Bedroom for Moving

 How to pack picture frames and wall décor

 We recommend packing small decorations, lamps and picture frames before you begin packing furniture.
 Supplies like Enviro-Bubble and the Picture Packer Kit make packing these items quick and painless.
 Wrap fragile décor like lamps and clocks in Enviro-Bubble, then use the Picture Packer Kit to secure all small- to mid-sized picture frames and place them in a small box.
-If you have have leftover folded linens, take advantage and use them to fill the empty spaces and keep your fragile items from shifting.
+If you have have leftover folded linens, use them to fill the empty spaces and keep your fragile items from shifting.

 How to pack books

 Using the Book Box, pack your book collection spine side facing down.
-You may be tempted to stuff as many books in each box as you can, but in keep mind that books weigh quite a bit in bulk.
+You may be tempted to stuff as many books in each box as you can, but in keep mind that books weigh a lot in bulk.
 Instead of over-stuffing, keep your loads light so you don’t have a problem carrying your Book Box later.

 4. Pack and protect bedroom furniture